Long Term Trader

 5. Since there is not a set schedule, you will be provided a link to a website that will list the date, time, and title of all DTS LTT releases so you can feel at ease that you have not ‘missed’ anything.

 1. One big concept is to start off safe.
-So it could be a slow start.
+So anytime the portfolio gets very light, as may happen at market turning points, it can be a slow start.
 I look to never have more than 2-3 risk units at risk.
-So if two positions are entered and both are full positions and no stops are changed and no targets are taken, there generally would not be another position until a partial target was hit or a stop was moved up.
+So if two positions are entered and both are full positions and no stops are changed and no targets are taken, there generally would not be another position until a partial target was hit or a stop was moved up unless there was a strong market bias.
 This is how to safely build into a larger portfolio.
-Note that this concept is still at risk on a disastrous market gap down as ‘stops’ are not insurance policies on a big gap down.
+Note that this concept is still at risk of a disastrous market gap down as ‘stops’ are not insurance policies on a big gap down.